msahasrabudhe/rt_tweet_notif/README.md

 * HTMLParser
 * cPickle

-All these libraries are easily installable through `pip.`
+All these libraries are easily installable through `pip`.

 Usage: